Looking for something interesting? See what we have on offer. Please note that booking is essential for all events.

 Booking is currently open for the whole 4 weekend course and individual weekend booking is unavailable.

-Fee: £640 - a deposit of £100 will secure your place with the balance due 6 weeks before course commencement.
-Please contact us for details of how you can make a deposit payment.
+A deposit of £100 will secure your place with the balance due 6 weeks before course commencement.
+To pay a deposit only please use the single day booking option which will take a £100 payment.

 Early bird booking fee of £600 available if full payment is made by the end of December 2018.
 Please contact us if you would like to take up this option.